lconcia/life_sciences_ml_at_tacc/docs/section2/linear_regression.rst

 =================

 In this section, we introduce our first ML algorithm called Linear Regression.
-We also introduce the SciKit Learn Python library which provides an implementation of Linear Regression and many other ML algorithms.
+We also introduce the SciKit-Learn Python library which provides an implementation of Linear Regression and many other ML algorithms.
 By the end of this section, you should be able to:

 * Describe the basics of the Linear Regression model
 * Identify which ML problems Linear Regression could potentially be applied to
-* Install and import the SciKit Learn Python package into a Python program
+* Install and import the SciKit-Learn Python package into a Python program
-* Use SciKit Learn to implement a basic Linear Regression model
+* Use SciKit-Learn to implement a basic Linear Regression model

 Introduction